-I have seen a few friends who work for direct sales companies post things on social media recently saying stuff like “by supporting my small business, you’re helping to buy my kids new shoes, not lining a big corporation’s pockets”.
-As much as it’s true that you’re helping them to support their family, there is sometimes still a big company who get a cut of what you’re spending.
+I have seen a few friends who work for direct sales companies post things on social media recently saying stuff like “by supporting small businesses, you’re helping to buy kids new shoes, not lining a big corporation’s pockets”.
+As much as it’s true that you’re helping them to support their family… There is sometimes still a big company who get a cut of what you’re spending.
 With this in mind, I wanted to share my own thoughts on shopping from small businesses, who gets the profits and how different business models work…

 Direct Sales Consultants:

 If one of your friends has become a consultant for a direct sales company, they are likely to be paid 20% commission on sales to begin with.
 (This is after VAT, so you need to take approximately 20% off the cash sales you make).
 So for example if you order £50 of make up with a friend, they will get around £8 commission on your order (before tax and national insurance).

 If your friend had £1000 worth of orders in 1 month, that would earn them £160 commission, so still not enough to give up their day job – it will help them to make ends meet though, and is a good way to earn a little extra money from home.
 They will still have expenses to pay, so won’t keep every penny they earn.
 Most direct sales companies charge £10 per month for their website.
 Plus they have to pay for their business cards, petrol to deliver items, packaging for samples, tax, national insurance, etc. These small businesses rarely earn the owner the equivalent of minimum wage when you factor in time vs income.

 What About Franchises?